-^{10.}In the case of a Kaleido-IP X300 model, to support more than 1500 sources, the multiviewer's RAM must be upgraded to 24 GB.
+10.In the case of a Kaleido-IP X300 model, to support more than 1500 sources, the multiviewer's RAM must be upgraded to 24 GB.
 Refer to the Kaleido-IP X300 Memory Modules section, in the Kaleido-X Release Notes, for installation instructions.
 The Kaleido-IP X100 is limited to 1500 sources.

-The Kaleido-IP multiviewer joins a multicast group only when decoding is required, that is when a source is being monitored on the wall.
-In addition, streams that are not decoded are joined momentarily in a polling manner-one stream at a time-to update the PMT and PAT information.
+PAT information.
 The Kaleido-IP leaves the multicast group as soon as a change of layout implies that a different set of streams must be decoded.

-However, if your situation involves frequent changes of layout (e.g., loading a new layout to the monitor wall every minute), then, when you are creating or editing a layout, make sure to terminate XEdit's connection to the Kaleido-IP once configuration tasks are completed (see Disconnecting from a Multiviewer on page 78).
+However, if your situation involves frequent changes of layout (e.g., loading a new layout to the monitor wall every minute), then, when you are creating or editing a layout, make sure to terminate XEdit's connection to the Kaleido-IP once configuration tasks are completed (see Disconnecting from a Multiviewer on page 73).